 Each residency also includes the presence of a nationally known keynote speaker.
 Particular strengths of the program are the inter-seminary, interdisciplinary faculty; peer interaction during residency; and faculty/student collaboration between residencies.

-For more information and to apply, visit the ACTS D.Min. in Preaching website or talk with Suzann Holding, director of lifelong theological education and doctor of ministry program.
-The deadline for applications is March 15.
+For more information visit the ACTS D.Min. in Preaching website, download and submit the application form found here, talk with Emlyn Ott, director of lifelong theological education and doctor of ministry program.
+The deadline for applications is February 28, 2019.

 The Rhythm of the DMin in Preaching